zsabbagh/dd2480-assignment-3/README.md

 or row position.
 - `fix_insert` is a helper function for the insertion algorithm of the red-black tree data structure.
-- `edmond_karp` is a function to find the maximal flow throw a directed graph.
+- `edmonds_karp` is a function to find the maximal flow throw a directed graph.
 - `delete_fixup` is a helper function for the deletion algorithm in the red-black tree data structure.